Start by seeing how your business is coming across

 -

-From there, we identify what is shaping those interpretations and what should change so the right clients recognize the value earlier.
+From there, we identify what’s shaping those interpretations and what needs to change so the right clients recognize the value earlier.

 If it doesn’t appear to be the issue, I’ll say so.